aws-samples/time-addressable-media-store-tools/README.md

 - **VITE_APP_AWS_MEDIACONVERT_ROLE_ARN**: From **TAMS Tools stack** output `MediaConvertRoleArn`
 - **VITE_APP_AWS_MEDIACONVERT_BUCKET**: From **TAMS Tools stack** output `MediaConvertBucket`

-Once you have set these values save the changes to the file.
+Once you have the `.env.local` file populated.
 You now have 2 choices:

 ### Run the web app locally in dev mode